 So why do we fast for Gedaliah?
 What happened to the Governor whose family plays so prominent a role in the life of Jeremiah?
 He was assassinated by a member of the royal family (Jeremiah 41:1)!
 Gedaliah had been warned of the plot but refused to believe it, but the warning was true.
 At a meal in Mizpah, eleven men rose up and struck down the Governor and those that were with him (II Kings 25:25; Jeremiah 40:13-41:3).
 The murder of Gedaliah seemed to mark the end of the Judean commonwealth.
 According to the biblical record, the murder of Gedaliah occurred in the seventh month (II Kings 25:25, Jeremiah 41:1, 2) and the people of Judah held a fast to commemorate his death.
 According to tradition, this is believed to be the fast to which Zechariah makes reference (Zechariah 7:5; 8:19).
 The fast of the seventh month is known as the Fast of Gedaliah.
 It has been kept since the days of Zechariah it would seem!

-So on this day I am thinking of Gedaliah.
+So as the third day of the seventh month approaches, I am thinking of Gedaliah.
 He was a good man who had high hopes and best wishes for the restoration of his people and their land in a very dark period of history.
 He didn’t want to believe that one of his own people would seek his harm.
 I sit here today as I write this and wonder what conversations took place between Gedaliah and the prophet Jeremiah in his home.
 Gedaliah’s father had once defended and saved the life of Jeremiah (Jeremiah 26:24).
 His father and his grandfather had been part of a discovery that led to one of the greatest revivals in all of biblical history.
 Should we not on this day honor Gedaliah?
 I say we should.
 One day, the fast of the seventh month will be among the seasons of joy and gladness and cheerful feasts (Zechariah 8:19).
 Therefore love truth and peace.
 Gedaliah certainly did.